Divyansh72144/CountryInfoPostgreSQLApp/README.md

 CountryInfoPostgreSQLApp
 Explore, manage, and interact with country information and user accounts using CountryInfoPostgreSQLApp, a Java Spring Boot application powered by PostgreSQL!
 Table of Contents

+Repository Description:
+Welcome to the CountryInfoPostgreSQLApp repository!
+This repository hosts the source code for a robust web application developed using Java Spring Boot, Hibernate, and PostgreSQL.
+This comprehensive application not only facilitates country information exploration, people searches, and data management but also employs PostgreSQL for secure and efficient data storage.
+With user authentication, admin privileges, and seamless database integration, this application showcases the power of Spring Security and RESTful APIs.

     Introduction
     Features